Mukeshoad/zorax-lang/README.md

-# zorax-lang
+# ZORAX – The Language of Simplicity & Power

-ZORAX – The Language of Simplicity &amp; Power
+ZORAX is a minimal programming language created to be readable, expressive, and beginner-friendly.